dougflip/node-remote-api/readme.md

 To run the tests - 2 step process for now:

 1. `npm start` to bring up the server
-1. `npm run test:api` to execute the tests
+1. `npm test` to execute the tests

-I would like to wrap some unit tests around creating keyboard commands (I have some in the old project).